Looking to do some work on your home that will do the most for your bottom line?

 Featured product: Blu 80 Smooth patio slab

-According to HomeLight’s second-quarter 2019 survey of real estate agents showed that 76% of the top real estate agents nationwide agreed that improving curb appeal is the number 1 step a homeowner can take to boost their home’s marketability.
-Some experts suggest that good landscaping can add 20% to your home’s value by boosting your curb appeal and adding functional outdoor space to enjoy.
+According to HomeLight’s second-quarter 2019 survey of real estate agents, 76% of the top real estate agents nationwide agreed that improving curb appeal is the number one step a homeowner can take to boost their home’s marketability.
+Some experts suggest that good landscaping can add 20% to your home’s value by boosting your curb appeal and adding functional outdoor spaces to enjoy.

 Creating a backyard oasis